 What’s the model?

-Gather55 opens at 9:00 am Monday through Thursday with complimentary coffee, water and fruit available, along with an a-la-carte menu with items like pastries, coffee drinks and smoothies for sale.
-Full meals are offered between 10:00am and 2:00pm with various breakfast and lunch options.
-Customers may participate by paying the full price of their meal or a minimum price of $2.00, or participate by volunteering their time with Hands On Hartford if they are not able to pay that day.
-Services staff at Hands On Hartford and partnering agencies will have “on the house” meal vouchers to help support those who are not able to pay or volunteers.
+Monday through Thursday between 9:00am and 2:00pm, we offer full meals (breakfast and lunch options) along with an a-la-carte menu with items like pastries, coffee drinks and smoothies for sale.
+We welcome everyone to participate in our vision of gathering our entire community together.
+Diners may partipate by paying the full posted price of the full meals or a minimum price of $2.00, or participate by choosing to volunteer time with Hands On Hartford, depending on your ability to pay that day.
+Services staff at Hands On Hartford and partnering agencies will have "on the house" meal vouchers to help support those who are not able to pay or volunteer.

 Some Hartford Info: